Nlea/honc-challenge/README.md

 - GET /cocktail query parameters ?goose=Barnie
 - POST/ cheat (if successfull +1 added to goose speed, if not successfull -2 added to goose speed)

-Goose table
--name
--kind
--favourit lake
--hobby
--favourit cocktail
--speed

-Race table
-- race type
-- participants

-Bet table
-- user (lake animal)
-- goose
-- race type
-- amount (breadcrumbs)

-Lake animals tables
-- name
-- kind (frog, duck, otter, beaver, swan, crow)
-- favourite goose
--

-You can now visit the worker’s address and access the API.
-If you wish, you can update the endpoint in the `client.ts` file to point to your deployed worker's address and run the script with `npm run client` to populate the D1 database in production.

 Learn more about the HONC stack on the [website](https://honc.dev) or the main [repo](https://github.com/fiberplane/create-honc-app).